ryanstwrt/FRIDGe/docs/source/Examples.md

 ## Full Core

 Utilizing the EBR-II MKII assembly from above and creating reflector and blanket assemblies, a simplified full core model of EBR-II was created.
-This model only has three types of assemblies, driver, reflector, and blanket assemblies, but it provides a proof of concept for building full core models with varying assemblies.
+This model only has three types of assemblies (driver, reflector, and blanket assemblies), but it provides a proof of concept for building full core models with varying assemblies.
 Figure 3 shows the EBR-II full core model, where it should be noted that not all of the blanket assemblies were added to reduce the size of the figure and input file.
 The input files for the core and assemblies can be seen in `data/core` and `data/assembly`, respectively.